This post covers the best things to do in San Francisco in March and has been updated for 2020.

-Perhaps the most notable example is Lewis Black, known for his recurring role on The Daily Show as well as performances in films such as Unaccompanied Minors and Man of the Year.
+Perhaps the most notable performer is Lewis Black, known for his recurring role on The Daily Show and in films such as Unaccompanied Minors and Man of the Year.

 He initially made a name for himself with several hilarious stand-up specials on HBO and other networks, so you can rest assured his latest set on March 26th won’t disappoint!